ronancpl/HeavenMS/README.md

 * Execute "java -jar MobBookUpdate.jar".
 It will generate a "MonsterBook_updated.img.xml" file.
 * At last, overwrite the "MonsterBook.img.xml" on "C:\Nexon\HeavenMS\wz\String.wz" with this file, renaming it back to "MonsterBook.img.xml".

-At this point, just the server-side Monster Book has been updated with the current state of the database's drop data.
+At this point, **just the server-side** Monster Book has been updated with the current state of the database's drop data.

-To update the client as well, open HaRepacker 4.2.2 and load "String.wz" from "C:\Nexon\MapleStory".
-Drop the "MonsterBook.img" node by removing it from the hierarchy tree, then (CONTRARY TO WHAT SHOULD BE DONE NORMALLY!) import the server's "MonsterBook.img.xml".
+To **update the client as well**, open HaRepacker 4.2.2 and load "String.wz" from "C:\Nexon\MapleStory".
+Drop the "MonsterBook.img" node by removing it from the hierarchy tree, then import the server's "MonsterBook.img.xml".

+**Note:** On this case, a server-to-client data transfer has been instanced.
+This kind of action **could cause** problems on the client-side if done unwary, however the nodes being updated on client-side and server-side provides no conflicts whatsoever, so this is fine.
+Remember, server-to-client data reimport may be problematic, whereas client-to-server data reimport is fine.

 The client's WZ now has the proper item drops described by the DB updated into the MobBook drop list.

-Take note that this kind of core change is absolutely dangerous if done unwary.
-Once the MonsterBook.img does not hold client specific data in it's node contents, importing the XML causes no harm at all.

-However, try not to remove/reimport nodes from WZ files, as it may cause data losses.
-Use the HaRepacker's UI instead to make the changes.

-Save the changes and overwrite the older WZ on the MapleStory client folder.
+**Save the changes and overwrite the older WZ** on the MapleStory client folder.

 ---
 ### Portforwarding the SERVER